chnm/model-articles/content/articles/Guldi.md

 ---
-title: "Parliament's Debates about Infrastructure: "
+title: "Parliament'`s Debates about Infrastructure: "
 weight: 8
 subtitle: An Exercise in Using Dynamic Topic Models to Synthesize Historical Change
 doi: https://doi.org/10.31835/ma.2021.08